lukeweston/SEGPlug/README.markdown

 capacitive reactance in the mains neutral so that it is OK with 120 VAC operation (which probably means changing the 2.2 uF capacitor to about double its capacitance), but at the present time this has not been tested and is not supported at all.

-The control pushbutton must be rated for 250VAC use.
+The control pushbutton must be rated for mains use.
 If there is not sufficient electrical isolation between the switch contacts and the plastic switch actuator, an electric shock hazard may exist during use of the button.

 **Construction notes**: